lunarcoffee/lucent/README.md

 # Lucent
-Barebones web server and (hopefully soon) proxy with an implementation of HTTP.
+Barebones web server with an implementation of HTTP/1.1.